Ed Carrington

-Edward Codrington Carrington Jr. (September 1, 1944 – August 22, 1986) was an American professional football tight end who played two seasons with the Houston Oilers of the American Football League (AFL).
-He played college football at Virginia and was selected by the Oilers in the seventh round of the 1967 NFL/AFL draft.
+Edward Codrington Carrington Jr. (September 1, 1944 – August 22, 1986) was an American professional football player who was a tight end for two seasons with the Houston Oilers of the American Football League (AFL).
+He played college football for the Virginia Cavaliers and was selected by the Oilers in the seventh round of the 1967 NFL/AFL draft.

 Early life

 Edward Codrington Carrington Jr. was born on September 1, 1944, in Beaumont, Texas.
 He participated in football, basketball, and baseball at Episcopal High School in Alexandria, Virginia.
 He was a three-year letterman in both football and basketball.
 As a senior, he was a co-caption of the football team and an alternate captain for the basketball team.
 Carrington was also a hitter and pitcher in baseball, being named co-captain as a junior and captain as a senior.
 He once threw a no-hitter in high school.
 He graduated in 1963.
 Carrington was inducted into the school's athletics hall of fame in 1993.